-As you cope with cancer and its treatment, you need to have honest, open discussions with your doctor.
+It’s important to have honest, open discussions with your cancer care team.
 You should feel free to ask any question, no matter how small it might seem.
-Here are some questions you might want to ask.
-Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.
+Here are some questions you might want to ask:

 - What kind of mesothelioma do I have?

 - Has my cancer spread beyond where it started?

 - What is the stage (extent) of the cancer, and what does that mean?